 The domain is all first coordinates:

-If a relation is shown on a graph, the vertical line test is a quick check.
-If some vertical line intersects the graph at more than one point, then one -value has more than one -value, so the graph does not represent a function.
+If a relation is shown as a graph, the vertical line test is the quick check.
+If some vertical line meets the graph at more than one point, one -value has more than one -value, so the graph is not a function.
+This works only because the graph is read as pairs — it is a visual restatement of the one-input-one-output rule.

 Thinking repeated outputs break a function

 They do not.
 A function can be many-to-one.
-The problem is repeated inputs with different outputs.
+The breaker is repeated inputs with different outputs.

 Mixing up range and codomain

-If the codomain is given as, say, , the range might still be only .
+If the codomain is, say, , the range might still be only .
 Range means actual outputs, not all allowed outputs.

 Forgetting domain restrictions

-A formula by itself does not always tell the whole story.
-For example, is not defined at , so cannot be in the domain.
+A formula does not always tell the whole story.
+For example, is undefined at , so cannot be in the domain.

 Assuming every relation is a function

-Relations are the broader idea.
-Functions are the stricter case inside that broader category.
+Relations are the broader idea; functions are the stricter case inside that category.

-Functions are even more central.
-Algebra, calculus, statistics, physics, and computer science all use functions to describe how one quantity depends on another.
-Whenever you see a rule like "input this value, get that output," you are usually looking at a function.
+Relations describe which objects connect to which others — set theory, databases, graph theory, coordinate geometry.
+Functions are even more central: algebra, calculus, statistics, physics, and computer science all use them to describe how one quantity depends on another.
+Whenever you see "input this value, get that output," you are usually looking at a function.

-Make a small relation using the domain .
-First create one that is not a function by giving one input two different outputs.
-Then change only one pair so it becomes a function, and compare the domain and range before and after.
-That is one of the fastest ways to make the distinction stick.
+Build a small relation on the domain .
+First make one that is not a function by giving one input two different outputs.
+Then change a single pair so it becomes a function, and compare the domain and range before and after.
+Seeing the same set flip from relation to function in one edit is the fastest way to lock in the distinction.

 Need help with a problem?